MySQL supports FIPS mode, if compiled using OpenSSL 1.0.2, and an OpenSSL library and FIPS Object Module are available

 For MySQL to support FIPS mode, these system requirements must be satisfied:

 At build time, MySQL must be compiled using OpenSSL.
 FIPS mode cannot be used in MySQL if compilation uses an SSL library different from OpenSSL.

 At runtime, the OpenSSL library and OpenSSL FIPS Object Module must be available as shared (dynamically linked) objects.
-It is possible to build statically linked OpenSSL objects, but MySQL will not use them.
+It is possible to build statically linked OpenSSL objects, but MySQL cannot use them.

 FIPS mode has been tested for MySQL on EL7, but may work on other systems.